VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What modules/libraries are you most familiar with?
 What do you like or dislike about them?

 In Python, how is memory managed?
+Memory management in Python involves a private heap containing all Python objects and data structures.
+The management of this private heap is ensured internally by the Python memory manager.

 What are the supported data types in Python?

 What is the difference between a tuple and a list in Python?
+ List and Tuple in Python are the class of data structure.
+The list is dynamic, whereas tuple has static characteristics. ...
+Tuple is also a sequence data type that can contain elements of different data types, but these are immutable in nature.

 What are the different types of sorting algorithms available in R language?